learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Scrum.md

     - Their goal is to optimize the flow for the scrum team to ensure maximal productivity and minimal blockers.
 - Development team:
     - The development team is the ones who work on creating the product/working on items in the sprint, according to the specifications from the product owner.
-    The team includes developers, UX specialists, Ops engineers, testers, and designers.
+    - The team includes developers, UX specialists, Ops engineers, testers, and designers.
-    With these differing skill sets, the team can cross-train each other to prevent bottlenecks.
+    - With these differing skill sets, the team can cross-train each other to prevent bottlenecks.

+### What are sprints?
+A sprint is a short duration where the scrum team works to complete a specified amount of work.
+Sprints usually correspond to some set of features a team wants to add.
+The goal of a sprint varies from team to team, some goals being a finished product accessible to customers and others being to complete a subsection of a larger product.
+The usual timeline for a sprint is two weeks, but the timeline varies between teams.

 ### Scrum artifacts
 Scrum artifacts refer to the information a scrum team uses that details information about the product in development, the tasks involved in a sprint cycle, and the end goal.